Deftones: White Pony (2000–2002)

 On June 20, 2000, the band released their third album, White Pony, again produced by Date and Deftones.
-It was recorded at the Record Plant studio in Sausalito, California, and at Larrabee Sound Studios, West Hollywood, California.
-The album debuted at No. 3 on the U.S. Billboard chart with sales of 178,000 copies.
+It was recorded at the Record Plant studio in Sausalito, California, and at Larrabee Sound Studios, West Hollywood.
 Delgado, now a full-time band member, added new elements to the band's music.
 The melancholy "Teenager", for example, was a departure in style and mood, a "love song", according to Moreno.
 Programming duties were carried out by DJ Crook, a friend of Moreno (and bandmate in his side project Team Sleep).
 "Passenger" was a collaboration with singer Maynard James Keenan of Tool, and the refrain in "Knife Prty" featured vocals by Rodleen Getsic.
 Moreno also started contributing additional guitar work.

 An interview with the band in Alternative Press described the recording process of White Pony.
 After a break from touring, the band spent four months in the studio writing and recording it, the longest amount of time they had dedicated to an album thus far.
 Moreno said that the majority of this time was spent trying to write songs, and that the writing of "Change (In the House of Flies)" was the turning point where the band began working as a unit.
 Despite being pressured to release the album sooner, the band decided to take their time.
 Cheng explained, "We didn't feel like we had anything to lose, so we made the record we wanted to make."
 Moreno did not have an overall lyrical theme in mind, but made a conscious decision to bring an element of fantasy into his lyrics: "I basically didn't sing about myself on this record.
 I made up a lot of story lines and some dialogue, even.
 I took myself completely out of it and wrote about other things".